-Child Custody Lawyer in Melbourne
+Child Custody Lawyers

 If you have separated and have children, living arrangements for the children need to be decided.
 Under the Family Law Act, parents are responsible for the care and welfare of their children until they reach 18 years of age.
-Our Child Custody Lawyers can help you reach an agreement about parenting matters and child custody arrangements.

 In Australia, the Family law Act requires the best interest of the child to be considered, which encompasses several key considerations.
 It is important that children have a meaningful relationship with each parent, and they are protected from harm.
 The Family Law Act also presumes that each parent has ‘equal shared parental responsibility’.
 ‘Parental responsibility’ is all about the legal duty, power, responsibility, and authority a parent has in relation to a child.
 A person with parental responsibility for a child is responsible for all matters relating to, for example, the care, welfare, and development of a child, such as the child’s schooling, cultural upbringing, health, name, and living arrangements.

 This responsibility does not change because the relationship between the children’s parents breaks down.

 Understand “What the Child’s Best Interest Means in Court“.

 A parenting plan is a non-binding agreement between parties which sets out the agreed parenting arrangements for the children.
 A parenting plan is an inexpensive alternative which allows the parties greater flexibility in preparation and control of the arrangements.
 However, it is important to be aware a parenting plan is not binding.
 If one party does not comply with the agreement there is no mechanism of enforcement.

 If you and your partner cannot reach an agreement about children’s matters, or if there are urgent issues that need to be addressed, Family Court proceedings may be necessary.
 We can represent you in court and guide you through what can otherwise be a confusing process.